-Robert Indiana’s sculpture ART, conceived in 1972, represents one of the most important new directions in the artist’s work developed during the 1970s.
+Robert Indiana’s sculpture ART, conceived in 1972, represents an important new direction in the artist’s work from the 1970s.
 It combines several of Indiana’s signature stylistic elements, blending language and image together with hard-edge line and pure color.
 Indiana first developed his distinctive interpretation of ART in 1970 as a design for a museum poster for the exhibition American Art Since 1960 at the Princeton University Art Museum.
-As Indiana recounted in his Autochronology, “The artist is commissioned to do the poster for this show, unveiling the next single word to occupy his attention largely in the Seventies: ART.
+As Indiana recounted in his autochronolgy, “The artist is commissioned to do the poster for this show, unveiling the next single word to occupy his attention largely in the Seventies: ART.
 A poster, other posters, prints, paintings, culminating in sculpture just as had LOVE.”

 There is a distinct architectural quality to the ART sculpture, particularly in the large-scale versions, which relates perhaps to Indiana’s own interest in early childhood in becoming an architect, and his descriptions of approaching his paintings from an architectural standpoint.
 The complexity of ART in three-dimensional form is striking, as one moves around it the word shifts between different levels of abstraction and legibility, making it clear why Indiana characterized sculpture as the culmination of the series.
-He also explored the effect of different color variations, in line with his traditional practice of investigating different facets of a subject through combinations of brilliant color or monochrome.
+Indiana created various color combinations of the sculpture, in line with his practice of exploring the multiple facets of a subject through different combinations of brilliant color or monochrome.